 Brian has earned a reputation as a leading attorney on domestic and international contract disputes including disputes governed by the United Nations International Convention for the Sale of Goods.

-Since co-founding Shrader Law, PLLC, Brian has obtained million-dollar judgments on his client’s behalf against businesses in international business disputes.
+Since co-founding Shrader & Mendez, Brian has obtained million-dollar judgments on his client’s behalf against businesses in international business disputes.
 His practice has included post-judgment collections of judgments against businesses through levy, writs, and proceedings supplemental.